crdcj/FinLogic/README.md

 **FinLogic** provides a Pythonic approach to analyzing the financial data of companies listed in Brazil.
 The library pre-processes approximately 50 million accounting entries from the local securities market authority data repository.

 The extensive pre-processing stage is automated using Polars within an AWS Lambda Function, and it is scheduled to check for updates overnight.
-After the CVM repository data is updated and pre-processed, the job saves the cleaned data in the FinLogic data folder on GitHub.
+After the CVM repository data is updated and pre-processed, the job saves the cleaned data in FinLogic data folder on GitHub.
 This arrangement allows the library to access the data quickly and easily.

 ---